 I have an IDENTITY.
 Remember your IDENTITY.

-This identity is in one sense from God
+This identity is from God

 This identity is God's will